It’s a slow week, the last week of the year.

 If you’re new to the industry, be ready to address this in your interview.
 Use some of the tactics in the course — that you understand the problems analysts face, that you have the tools to tackle them, and so forth.

 This is a huge cultural problem in healthcare in my opinion.
 The best way to reverse it is for you to get the job.
+Some employers may even require job applicants to undergo a polygraph test.

 3. Data wrangling until it hurts